-Welcome to Fedco’s 37th annual tree order.
+Welcome to Fedco’s 38th annual tree order!

 If you have questions or concerns about your order, please contact us.
 If you are looking to place a very large order, drop us a line to discuss the options.
 We’re here to help.
-If you haven’t already, check out our Seeds, Organic Growers Supplies, Potatoes, and Bulbs portions of our website.
+If you haven’t already, check out our Seeds & Supplies and Bulbs catalogs.
 If you enjoy this one, we’re pretty sure you’ll like those, too.
-Consider becoming a member of our cooperative.
-We invite you to share your experiences growing plants with us.
+We invite you to share with us your experiences growing plants.
 Many of our selections result from your suggestions.
-If you know of something growing near you that we should be offering, please write to us.
-We welcome your comments and may even include some of them in the pages of our print catalog.
-Keep ’em coming!
+If you know of something growing near you that we should be offering, please write to us: email@example.com

 —Jen Ries & the Fedco Trees Team

 Recent additions to Bunker’s bookshelf

 American Cider by Dan Pucci and Craig Cavallo